 - 2.14.5.
-The minimum climb gradient for the portion of the SID between CNS29 and ROGAG is 3.7% and this proposal would allow most aircraft to remain inside controlled airspace in the climb towards ROGAG.
-Those incapable of achieving the required climb gradient on the ROGAG SID will be given an ODD to ensure airspace containment. - 2.14.6.
+The minimum climb gradient for the portion of the SID between CNS07 (LEDLA) and ROGAG is 3.7% and this proposal would allow most aircraft to remain inside controlled airspace in the climb towards ROGAG.
+Those incapable of achieving the required climb gradient (or indeed any other requirement of the ROGAG SIDs) will be issued an ODD and vectored to ensure airspace containment. - 2.14.6.
 Figures 1 and 2 overleaf illustrate the airspace configuration proposal in elevation and plan view.